Spring wildlife in Buttermere Valley

 Spring is a great time for wildlife watching in the valley.
 Nesting birds are active to the point of being frantic, providing food for their demanding young.

-While they’re a little less aware of humans, you can see some amazing sights if you’re still and quiet – like the ones captured on camera by volunteer Jim Bebbington in the video above.
+Watch the ones captured on camera by volunteer Jim Bebbington in the video above.

 " Where else do you get the wonderful scenery, the variety of wildlife and ease of access as in the Lake District?"

 If you’re planning to walk round the lake at Buttermere, keep in mind that each spring we close a short stretch of permissive footpath along the north edge of the lake from the beginning of April through to the end of June to provide a sanctuary for nesting sandpipers.